-During 2019, floodplain mapping work was completed for the final section of the Phase I Menomonee River mainstem in Waukesha and Washington Counties..
+During 2019, floodplain mapping work was completed for the final section of the Phase I Menomonee River mainstem in Waukesha and Washington Counties.
 Documentation for the hydrologic modeling effort and planned year 2050 flows were also completed for the Phase II Root River watershed effort.

-This project involves activities that relate to implementation of comprehensive watershed plans as have been completed for the Menomonee River and Root River watersheds.
+This project involves activities that relate to implementing comprehensive watershed plans as have been completed for the Menomonee River and Root River watersheds.
 The project also complements and is being coordinated with project 330-2000 which provides for similar mapping for flood hazard areas within Milwaukee County.

-This project will consist of the development of accurate mapping in digital format of the 10-, 50-, 100-, and 500-year recurrence interval flood hazard areas along those stream reaches in the Menomonee and Root River watersheds located outside Milwaukee County, but tributary to stream reaches within Milwaukee County.
-The project area encompasses riverine floodplain areas in the City of Mequon in Ozaukee County, the Village and Town of Germantown in Washington County, and the Cities of Brookfield, Muskego, and New Berlin and the Villages of Butler, Elm Grove, and Menomonee Falls in Waukesha County.
+This project will consist of developing accurate mapping in digital format of the 10-, 50-, 100-, and 500-year recurrence interval flood hazard areas along those stream reaches in the Menomonee and Root River watersheds located outside Milwaukee County, but tributary to stream reaches within Milwaukee County.
+The project area encompasses riverine floodplain areas in the City of Mequon in Ozaukee County, the Village and Town of Germantown in Washington County, the Cities of Brookfield, Muskego, and New Berlin and the Villages of Butler, Elm Grove, and Menomonee Falls in Waukesha County, and the Town of Raymond and the Village of Caledonia in Racine County.

-These work efforts for Phases I (Menomonee River watershed) and II (Root River watershed) are scheduled to be completed in 2023.
+These work efforts for Phase II (Root River watershed) are scheduled to be completed in 2026.

 Upon completion of this project, flood hazard area boundaries will have been accurately delineated and digitized along the stream reaches concerned.
 The proposed mapping will consist of digital layers that can readily be combined with the digital, large-scale topographic mapping that has been prepared to SEWRPC standards in the study area.
-The layers will also be suitable for use with digital orthophotographic and other map products prepared to SEWRPC standards.
-Four layers will include the 10-, 50-, 100-, and 500-year recurrence interval flood hazard area boundaries; a fifth the 100-year recurrence interval floodway boundaries; and a sixth the flood stage elevations, cross-section locations, and river mile stations.
+The layers will also be suitable for use with digital orthophotographic and other map products prepared to SEWRPC standards..
 The mapping will provide an improved basis for Federal flood insurance purposes and for local floodplain zoning, which is currently required under Chapter NR 116 of the Wisconsin Administrative Code and is in place in all of the studied communities in Ozaukee, Racine, Washington, and Waukesha Counties.